run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

 3. If the issue persists, contact Run:ai support for assistance.

+## Cluster has missing prerequisites

+When a cluster's status displays Missing prerequisites, it indicates that at least one of the [Mandatory Prerequisites](../runai-setup/cluster-setup/cluster-prerequisites.md#prerequisites-in-a-nutshell) has not been fulfilled.
+In such cases, Run:ai services may not function properly.

+If you have ensured that all prerequisites are installed and the status still shows Missing prerequisites, follow these steps:

+1. Check the message in the UI for further details regarding the missing prerequisites.
+2. Inspect the [runai-public ConfigMap](#runai-public-configmap) and look for the `dependencies.required` field to obtain detailed information about the missing resources.
+3. If the issue persists, contact Run:ai support for assistance.

 ## General tests to verify the Run:ai cluster health

 Use the following tests regularly to determine the health of the Run:ai cluster, regardless of the cluster status and the troubleshooting options previously described.